Mozketo/mozketo.github.io/_posts/2010-03-25-launch-at-login-for-your-mac-cocoa-app.md

 We're going to wrap LSSharedFileList to get our App to start at login - a Cocoa solution - as opposed to other solutions that use Carbon or having to edit XML system pref files.

-Take a look at <a href="http://github.com/Mozketo/LaunchAtLoginController">Github - Launch at Login</a> for the source.
+Take a look at [Github - Launch at Login](http://github.com/Mozketo/LaunchAtLoginController) for the source.
 Don't forget to look at the readme for assistance for implementation.

 Basically copy the LaunchAtLoginController.h/.m files into your project then either you can implement with Code or with Interface Builder.

-<h2>Code</h2>
+## Code<

-<em>Will app launch at login?</em>
+*Will app launch at login?*

 <pre lang="objc" colla="+">
 LaunchAtLoginController *launchController = [[LaunchAtLoginController alloc] init];